 However, the result contains a copy of the formula.
 You have to convert them into values.
 To do so:

 - Copy the range of data by pressing CTRL+C.

 - Next, you have to right-click again and select Paste Values(V) as shown below.

 - Finally, the result will look like the following picture.

 You can check that the cell has converted the formula (that you have applied) into value.

-2. Utilizing Find & Replace Command
+2. Applying Find & Replace Command to Fill Blank Cells

 Another is available for serving your purpose.
 You can use the Find & Replace option from the Home tab along with a similar formula as we’ve used in the previous method.

 You need to follow the steps below for this.